 Bastar - Tribal areas of Central India.
 A treasure trove full of wonders, colors, and surprises!

-Anju Kataria, Owner and Founder of Khazana, at the International Folk Art Market in Santa Fe next to Aboubakar Fofana.
+Anju Kataria, Owner and Founder of Khazana, at the International Folk Art Market in Santa Fe with Aboubakar Fofana.

-Natalie Quinn, Outreach at Khazana, scouting the first Khazana Travel Tour in Bastar, Chhattisgarh, India with the tribal children.
+Natalie Quinn, Director of Outreach, scouting the first Khazana Travel Tour in Bastar, Chhattisgarh, India.